 If you choose to travel the world, one of the things you should also consider is learning different languages to help you communicate better when you arrive in those countries.
 Speaking French in Paris or Spanish in Barcelona will make your traveling even better.
 Likewise, learning Mandarin will make you feel at home in China.

 5. Add Your International Internship to Your CV

 For those who might be thinking about bolstering their CV to suit what employers are looking for, looking for an international internship opportunity during your gap year could be of significant benefit.

 An international internship will improve your CV and give you a competitive advantage when you are out job hunting.
 There are lots of international internship opportunities waiting for you.
 All you have to do is research the internet and apply a few that might suit your needs.

-What Are The Pros of Taking a Gap Year?
+What Are The Advantages of Taking a Gap Year?

 Gap Years are an excellent chance to discover more about yourself and the world.
 The benefits below should help you decide whether or not you should take a gap year.